Insoles for Workboots – Why You Shouldn’t Go for Stock + Best Options

 - Comfort insoles– used for, you guessed it, added comfort!
-These are normally softer foams or gels, and while tempting, they wont provide enough stability for a typical work day.
-A pillow is great for relaxing, but not great for working, and your here to get things done.
+These are normally softer foams or gels, and while tempting, they won’t provide enough stability for a typical workday.
+A pillow is great for relaxing, but not great for work, and you’re here to get things done.

 - Support insoles– made from a harder material to provide extra support and stability, as well as comfort.
 These types of insoles are the best choice for work boots

 - Custom orthopedics– these are a little more technical: made by a podiatrist (foot doctor) for you if you have chronic foot issues.
 Flat feet or fallen arches giving you strife?
 These are the insoles for you.